gwen001/glc.st/content/courses/laravel.md

 ###### Rate limiting
 - Usage
-- Ratelimit actions / routes / definition
+- Ratelimit actions / routes

 ###### File uploads & file storage
 - What is it?